PEBO Straddle Strategy

 - What is a straddle on PEBO?

 - A straddle on PEBO is the straddle strategy applied to PEBO (stock).
 The strategy is structurally neutral / high-volatility (long premium): A long straddle buys an ATM call and an ATM put at the same strike, profiting from a large move in either direction; max loss equals the combined debit when the underlying pins to the strike at expiration.
-With PEBO stock trading near $33.09, the strikes shown on this page are snapped to the nearest listed PEBO chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PEBO stock at $41.28 on the most recent close, the strikes shown on this page are snapped to the nearest listed PEBO chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are PEBO straddle max profit and max loss calculated?